Delete user profiles in bulk

 job report logs

-Example JSON download
+Example JSONL download

 {"Level":"LOG","Content":"Export profiles from beginning","Date":"2023-04-02T00:00:00.899Z"}